oneki/oneki.github.io/docs/overview/getting-started/004_global-state.md

 import TabItem from '@theme/TabItem';
 import Sandbox from '@site/src/components/Sandbox';

-This step consists of adding a global state management to the application<br/>
+This step consists in adding a global state management to the application<br/>

 :::note
 The core feature of React is to offer components that rerender when a state change.<br/>**[The state](https://reactjs.org/docs/state-and-lifecycle.html)** can be the internal state of the component or the state of a parent component (see [The Data Flows Down](https://reactjs.org/docs/state-and-lifecycle.html#the-data-flows-down))